clusterlink-net/clusterlink/website/content/en/docs/main/overview/_index.md

 ## Why is it unique?

-The distributed control plane and the fine grained connection establishment control are the main advantages of ClusterLink over some of its competitors.
-Performance evaluation on clusters deployed in the same Google Cloud zone shows that ClusterLink can outperform some existing solutions by almost 2× while providing fine grained authorization on a per connection basis.
+The distributed control plane and the fine-grained connection establishment control are the main advantages of ClusterLink over some of its competitors.
+Performance evaluation on clusters deployed in the same Google Cloud zone shows that ClusterLink can outperform some existing solutions by almost 2× while providing fine-grained authorization on a per connection basis.

 ## Where should I go next?